 Excel is one of the most important business applications of all time.
-It enables managers to perform sophisticated and powerful analyses and to connect with corporate databases containing hundreds of thousands of records within moments.
-At the same time, Excel is intuitive and straightforward to use.
-It would be hard to find any business, small or large, whose managers did not rely on Excel in their daily work.
+It provides managers with the capability to perform sophisticated and powerful analyses, including connecting with corporate databases with hundreds of thousands of records, within moments.
+At the same time, it is intuitive and straightforward to use.
+It would be hard to find any business, small or large, whose managers do not rely on Excel in their daily work.

-In this book we start by explaining the basics of Excel but will quickly move on to demonstrate how to use some of Excel’s most advanced features.
-At the outset it is important to mention two key points.
-First, there is no substitute for experience.
-Each lesson in this book contains a rich set of practice problems and assessments that require you to apply what you are learning in a live Excel application.
-Don’t skip over these problems.
-The only way to learn how to use Excel is to apply the skills you are being taught.
+In this book we start with the basics, but will quickly demonstrate how to use some of the most advance features of Excel.
+At the outset it is important to get two important things out of the way.
+First, as a beginner, there is no substitute for experience.
+Each lesson in this book contains a rich set of practice problems and assessments that require that you apply what you are learning in the live Excel application.
+Don't skip over the problems.
+The only way to learn a skill such as Excel is to apply it.

-The second important point is that you should find ways to experiment with Excel outside of the examples and practice problems provided in this text.
-When you have a decision to make that may require you to analyze something numerically, put the numbers in Excel.
+The second important point is that you should also find ways to experiment with Excel.
+When you have a decision to make that may require some of you to analyze something numerically, put the numbers in Excel.
 When you are done with a homework assignment or set of practice problems, play with the numbers in the assignment.
-Eventually, you will feel comfortable with Excel and be able to use it to help you solve many types of business and personal problems.
-With that out of the way, we will first discuss the Excel 2013 working environment.
+Eventually, you will feel comfortable with Excel as a tool to help you solve many types of business and personal problems.
+With that out of the way, we will first discuss the Excel working environment.

 Working in Excel

-When you open Excel, you typically see a blank workbook.
+When you open Excel, you are typically presented with a blank workbook.
 A workbook is an Excel file that stores all the information, previous calculations, and analyses that you may have already completed.
 A workbook must contain at least one worksheet.
 A worksheet contains the actual data and calculations.
 A worksheet is organized into a collection of cells arranged in the form of a table.
 Cells store individual pieces of data or calculations.
 Figure 1.1 shows a blank Excel workbook.
-You will notice a fairly sophisticated menu system at the top of the workbook.
-If it looks overwhelming right now, don’t worry!
-We will discuss Excel’s menu options in the next few sections.
-Near the bottom left of Figure 1.1, you can see the text “Sheet1” on a tab.
+You will notice a fairly sophisticated menu system at the top of the workbook—but don’t worry!
+We will discuss Excel’s menus in the next few sections.
+Near the bottom left of Figure 1.1, you can see the text "Sheet1" on a tab.
 This designates that there is one worksheet in the workbook.
-You can add a worksheet by clicking on the plus-sign icon (+) next to the word “Sheet 1.”
-When you have more than one worksheet in your workbook, you can move between worksheets by clicking on a particular worksheet tab.
+You can add a worksheet by clicking on the "plus" icon next to the word "Sheet 1."
+When you have more than one worksheet in your workbook, you can move to another worksheet in the workbook by clicking on that particular worksheet tab.

-Excel has dozens of menu items that you can access.
+Excel has literally dozens of menu items that you can access.
 The menu area is divided into major groups according to the function that each group performs.
 The major menu areas can be accessed by clicking on the various menu tabs.
-Figure 1.2 shows the Excel menu tabs and the specific menu items available under the Home tab.
+Figure 1.2 shows the various menu tabs and the specific menu items available under the "Home" tab.
 It is worth noting that it is possible that the menu displayed on Figure 1.2 will not exactly match the menu you will see when you open Excel on your computer, but it should be pretty close.
 Each of the major menu areas is further organized into specific groups that are separated with vertical lines.
-As you can see, the Home menu area is divided into menu groups (such as Clipboard, Font, and Alignment).
-There are other groups in the Home area that are not shown in Figure 1.2.
+As you can see, the "Home" menu area is divided into menu groups (such as "Clipboard," "Font," and "Alignment").
+There are other groups in the "Home" area that are not shown in Figure 1.2.

 Hidden within each of the menu groups are many other menu items that are not shown.
 In most cases, Excel displays the most commonly used menu features for convenient access.
 You can access the menu items that are not shown by clicking on the

-icon in the bottom right corner of each menu group.
+icon in the bottom right area of each menu grouping.
 Don’t let the number of features and menu items overwhelm you; while each item can perform a helpful task, there are many items that you may never use.

-Working with Excel Workbook Files Using the File Menu and Getting Help
+Working with Excel Workbook Files using the "File" Menu

-The File menu tab contains the menu items necessary for working with workbooks.
-You will notice that the File menu is different from the other tabs in Excel.
-First, it is a different color than the other tabs.
-In addition, clicking on the File menu tab causes the entire current worksheet to be replaced with the File menu items (see Figure 1.3), while clicking on any other tab reveals a new set of icons in the menu area that can be used with the open worksheet.
+The "File" menu tab contains the menu items necessary for working with workbooks.
+You will notice that the "File" menu is different from the other tabs in Excel.
+Clicking on the "File" menu tab causes the entire current worksheet to be replaced with the "File" menu items (see Figure 1.3), while clicking on any other tab reveals a new set of icons in the menu area that can be used with the open worksheet.

-Open is used to select a different workbook that you want to open in Excel (see Figure 1.3).
-Here you can open recently used workbooks or select a workbook that has been saved on SkyDrive (a cloud service provided by Microsoft) or locally on your computer.
+"Open" is used to select a different workbook that you want to be opened in Excel (Figure 1.3).
+Here you can open recently used workbooks or select a workbook that has been saved on OneDrive (a cloud service provided by Microsoft) or locally on your computer.

-Items in the Share area (see Figure 1.4) are used make this workbook available to colleagues.
-The Export area allows you to convert your work to another file format (such as PDF) for those colleagues who prefer to review the work in a different application.
+Items in the "Share" area (Figure 1.4) are used make this workbook available for colleagues.
+The “Export” area allows you to convert your work to another file format (such as PDF) for those colleagues who prefer to review the work in a different application.

-The Close menu closes the open workbook.
-The Options menu items allow you to customize the appearance and functionality of Excel.
-Finally, the Account menu items allow you to manage users.
+The “Close” menu closes the open workbook.
+The “Options” set of menu items allows you to customize the appearance and functionality of Excel.
+Finally, the “Account” menu items allow you to manage users.

 Take a few minutes and explore Excel; you will find that it is intuitive to use and easy to learn.